-During the meet and greet advisory committee this May, all of the industry representatives expressed that there is need for technicians as they have job postings that have not been filled which is not normal.
+In the advisory committee this May 2024, all of the industry representatives expressed that there is need for technicians as they have job postings that have not been filled which is not normal.

 • Which local community colleges (North Bay) and private higher education institutions provide a degree, certificate or major in the same discipline?